Whoaa512/starred/README.md

 - [anus-dev/ANUS](https://github.com/anus-dev/ANUS) -
 - [siteboon/claudecodeui](https://github.com/siteboon/claudecodeui) - Use Claude Code, OpenCode, Cursor CLI, and Codex on mobile and web with CloudCLI (aka Claude Code UI).
 CloudCLI is a free open source webui/GUI that helps you manage your Claude Code session and proje
 - [jhlee0409/claude-code-history-viewer](https://github.com/jhlee0409/claude-code-history-viewer) - desktop app to browse and analyze your Claude Code conversation history
+- [silexlabs/Silex](https://github.com/silexlabs/Silex) - Silex is an online tool for visually creating static sites with dynamic data.
+With the free/libre spirit of internet, together.
 - [stravu/crystal](https://github.com/stravu/crystal) - (Crystal is now Nimbalyst) Run multiple Codex and Claude Code AI sessions in parallel git worktrees.
 Test, compare approaches & manage AI-assisted development workflows in one desktop app.
 - [amantus-ai/vibetunnel](https://github.com/amantus-ai/vibetunnel) - Turn any browser into your terminal & command your agents on the go.
 - [papra-hq/papra](https://github.com/papra-hq/papra) - The minimalistic document archiving platform.